ANTHONY FOY (English Literature), Coordinator

 Sarah Willie-LeBreton (Black Studies, Sociology and Anthropology)

-The purpose of Black Studies is to introduce students to the history, culture, art, social relationships, and political, religious, and economic experiences of black people in Africa and the African Diaspora.
+The purpose of Black Studies is to introduce students to the history, culture, art, social relationships, and political, religious, and economic experiences of Black people in Africa, the Americas, and elsewhere in the world and to explore new approaches - in perspectives, analyses and interdisciplinary techniques - appropriate to the study of the Black experience.

 Black Studies has often stood in critical relation to the traditional disciplines.
 Its scholars have used traditional and nontraditional methodological tools to pursue knowledge that assumes the peoples and cultures of Africa and the African diaspora are central to understanding the world accurately.
 The courses in the Black Studies Program at Swarthmore enhance the liberal arts tradition of the College, acknowledging positivist, comparative, progressive, modernist and postmodern, postcolonial, and Afrocentric approaches.